Resolving Fear Issues in Horses:

-Co-Instructors: Dr. Robin Foster, PhD, CAAB, CHCB and Lauren Fraser, CHBC
+Co-Instructors: Dr. Robin Foster, PhD, CAAB, CHBC and Lauren Fraser, CHBC

 Course Description and Learning Objectives: Fear-based behaviors are common in horses and if left untreated they can become problematic.
 Chronic issues, such as needle and farrier phobias, can impact the horse's health and performance, result in lost revenue and increased expenses for the owner, and creates a risk of serious injury to horses and humans.